Crispy Vegan Roast Potatoes

-The perfect roast potatoes, that are vegan and ideal as a side dish for a roast dinner, Christmas, or even on a weeknight.
-They are crispy on the outside, as well as soft and fluffy on the inside, with plenty of flavour in each bite.
+The perfect crispy vegan roast potatoes, that are ideal as a side dish for a roast dinner, Christmas, or even on a weeknight.
+They are crunchy on the outside, as well as soft and fluffy on the inside, with plenty of flavour in each bite.
 Plus, you only need 5 ingredients to make them!

 I can hardly put into words my enormous love for potatoes.
 I mean, I can never get enough of them.
 Whenever I make roasties, even if just for myself, they seem to disappear in seconds.

-Potatoes in general are amazing, but roasting them is really an incredible method for making a side dish that anyone can enjoy.
+Potatoes and sweet potatoes in general are amazing, but roasting them is really an incredible method for making a side dish that anyone can enjoy.
 That’s regardless of dietary preference.
-Crispy roast potatoes are an amazing all-rounder which often make an appearance for occasions such as Christmas.
+Crispy roast potatoes are an amazing all-rounder which often make an appearance for special occasions and picnics with friends and family.

 How to make crispy roast potatoes

 There are a few steps involved to making potatoes that are crispy on the outside and soft on the inside, with no sogginess or chewy texture.
 I can say that these definitely won’t disappoint when you serve them up with a dip or a sauce of your choice.

 Plus, this method does not use a lot of oil, which puts them on the healthier side.
 You only need a couple of tablespoons to achieve an ideal texture – just follow the steps below for a completely fuss-free guide.

 Prepare the potatoes